 For more information about how you can become involved in preserving the Ukiah Latitude Observatory and our community’s cultural heritage, contact :

 Observatory Park: Tours of Earth & Sky

 Observatory Park is the home of the Ukiah Latitude Observatory, one of five international latitude observatories around the world operated from 1899 to 1982.
 The City of Ukiah offers several events associated with this unique park:

-- Tours of Earth and Sky: Park Interpreter Martin Bradley will host a lecture series in the Ukiah Civic Center’s Council Chambers with guest speakers offering talks on astronomy and the natural sciences.
+- Tours of Earth and Sky: Lecture series are held at the Ukiah Civic Center’s Council Chambers with guest speakers offering talks on astronomy and the natural sciences.

-- Docent Tours of the Observatory and park are scheduled by appointment for small groups and individuals on Thursday, Friday, and Saturday.
+- Docent Tours of the Observatory and park are scheduled by appointment for small groups and individuals.

 - Open Skies are scheduled periodically where amateur astronomers bring their telescopes, experience, and knowledge to explore the moon, planets, and deep sky wonders.

 There is no charge for these events.
 Reservations are required and young children are welcome with a supervising adult.
 If you have questions, are interested in upcoming lectures, would like to schedule a tour, or are interested in finding out about the public viewing nights, call (707) 463-6231

 News and Event Posts

 The Planet Walk at Observatory Park is a scale model of the solar system designed to fit within the boundaries of the walking path inside the park.
 Most people know that the planets orbit the Sun, but it is difficult to visualize just how small the planets are compared to the immensity of the Sun.
 It is equally difficult to imagine the vast empty spaces between the planets.